eventql/eventql/doc/getting-started/faq.md

 #### Is EventQL a key-value store?

+#### Why does EventQL require a strict schema? // Why isn't EventQL schemaless?

+So why does EventQL require a strict schema for all tables?
+Would a schemaless approach not have been easier to use? &mdash; There are a couple of important reasons why we need to have strict schemas in EventQL:

+The most important reason is that EventQL is a columnar database, which means that it stores data tables as columns rather than as rows.
+This allows us to read only the required columns we need to answer a query rather than scanning and discarding unwanted data from full rows which often leads to huge performance increases for IO-bound queries on very large datasets.

+Disassembling the records for columnar store requires a schema.
+While it would have been possible to generate a schema on the fly when building the columnar tables this would have meant a lot of negative implications on performance, IO load and the replication architecture.

+Furthermore, having a strict schema enables a lot of optimizations and diagnostics in the SQL engine that would have been much harder or impossible to build with an adaptive/ad-hoc schema approach.

 #### What kind of consistency guarantees does EventQL provide?

 #### Does EventQL support transactions?